ChristianPlesca/MileStone-Project-Wintersun-/README.md

 5. The Instagram feed allows the user to see bands posts on Instagram.
 6. Images/Videos allows the user to watch images/videos of the band.
 ### Features Left To Implement
 1. New Album section where the user can see listen to an purchase the latest band's release.

+## Technologies
+1. Html 5
+2. Css 3
+3. W3.CSS
+4. Javascript